Hewins Oak

 European Oak (Quercus petraea)

 European oak, or sessile oak, is indigenous to Europe and is commonly distributed in Western, Central, and Southern Europe.
-Forming part of our core product range, it grows in regions with a temperate climate and well-drained soils.
+It is typical in drier, well-drained soils, particularly in hilly or mountainous regions

 European Oak is moderately dense, offering a balance between strength and workability, and exhibits a variable grain pattern, with some boards displaying a straight grain while others have a wilder, more irregular grain.